AnyChart/docs.anychart.com/Dashboards/Stage-Based_Layout.md

 ## Overview

 All elements of our charts are drawn using graphics.
 So, the stage is a graphics tool, which helps to position a number of charts on one page.
+Rendering capability of any chart components is based on anychart.graphics library, which is in charge of visual display.
+This display is
 It manages visual appearance and logic structure of data.

 ##Enabling the stage

-To enable the stage we only need to define stage as a container:
+To create the stage we only need to define stage as a container:

 ```
 var stage = anychart.graphics.create('container');